Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Environment and Agent modeling

 \subsubsection{Market states}

-\paragraph{Price $P_i$} The price of an underlying token of a lending pool $i$ positively influences both the supply value and the borrow value of a user within that pool.
+\paragraph{Price $P_i$} The price of an underlying token of a lending pool $i$ positively affects both the supply value and the borrowed value of a user within that pool.
+Token price movements follow a stochastic process (see \autoref{sec:price} for simulated price time series).

-\paragraph{Competing supply interest rate $R^{S,c}_i$} The competing supply interest rate of an underlying token is the supply interest rate provided by the external market, representing the opportunity cost of supplying funds to the lending protocol $i$.
-A higher competing supply interest rate reduces the attractiveness for supply of the lending pool.
+\paragraph{Competing supply interest rate $R^{S,c}_i$} The competing supply interest rate of token $i$ is offered by the external market, representing the opportunity cost of supplying funds to the lending protocol.
+A higher competing supply interest rate reduces the {\em attractiveness for supply} of the lending pool $i$, and encourages the user to withdraw funds from the protocol (to supply to a competing protocol) (see \autoref{fig:user-action-attack} under \autoref{sec:reaction}).

-\paragraph{Competing borrow interest rate $R^{S,c}_i$} The competing borrow interest rate of an underlying token is the borrow interest rate provided by the external market.
-A higher competing borrow interest rate increases the attractiveness for borrow of the lending pool $i$.
+\paragraph{Competing borrow interest rate $R^{B,c}_i$} The competing borrow interest rate of token $i$ is offered by the external market.
+A higher competing borrow interest rate increases the {\em attractiveness for borrow} of the lending pool $i$, while a low one encourages the user to repay their loan (and to instead borrow from a competing protocol).

-\subsection{Reward $\mathbf{r}$}

-As the governance agent represents the interest of the lending protocol, we use the change in net position, a proxy of the protocol's profitability, to measure the performance of the governance agent.
+\subsection{Reward}